codovate/faustWP/README.md

-# Ncmaz - Next.js headless WordPress template.
+# Faustjs Next.js headless WordPress template.

 ## For more information